Wisconsin Republicans release redistricting plan

-Redistricting is the once-a-decade process of redrawing the state’s political boundaries based on the latest census showing how populations have changed in neighborhoods, cities and counties since 2010.
-Mapmakers can create an advantage for their political party by packing opponents’ voters into a few districts or spreading them among multiple districts — a process known as gerrymandering.
+State legislatures are required to redraw political lines every decade based on the latest population figures from the U.S. Census Bureau.
+Mapmakers can create an advantage for their political party in future elections by packing opponents’ voters into a few districts or spreading them thin among multiple districts — a process known as gerrymandering.

 The GOP maps came on the same day that a commission created by Democratic Gov. Tony Evers released revised maps following criticism that their initial plans didn’t have more majority-minority districts.
 The Legislature does not have to consider those maps, but they could be reviewed by a court that is likely to approve the final district lines.